ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!

-2. Why did the cybersecurity expert bring a ladder to the office?
-Because he heard the system had a lot of bugs!

-3. Why did the software engineer always carry a pencil and paper?
-In case he needed to draw a "byte"!
+1. Why did the software engineer always carry a pen and paper?
+   Because he couldn't commit anything without a version control!

+2. Why do programmers always mix up Christmas and Halloween?
+   Because Oct 31 == Dec 25!

-4. Why did the cybersecurity analyst always bring a mirror to work?
-To reflect any suspicious activity back to the hackers!
+3. Why did the cybersecurity expert bring a ladder to work?
+   Because he heard the system had a lot of firewalls!

+4. Why did the software developer go broke?
+   Because he lost his domain in a bet and couldn't afford hosting anymore!

 [
-Wed Aug 23 01:04:31 UTC 2023
+Thu Aug 24 01:04:32 UTC 2023
  ]